 Furthermore, TELUS offers a higher amount of data on its Roaming Passes than Bell—TELUS offers a 1.5GB option, while the highest Bell sells is 1GB.

 Travel Packs with Rogers are only available for business accounts, so you won’t be able to purchase one if you’re on a personal account.
 Instead, if you have a Rogers phone plan and want to travel, you’ll have choose the pay-per-use option or sign up for Roam Like Home.

-While TELUS’ talk rates are a bit more expensive than Bell’s and Rogers’, its texting and data prices are a bit more affordable.
+While TELUS’ talk rates are a bit more expensive than Bell’s and Rogers’, its data prices are a bit more affordable.
 Incoming messages are also delivered for free with TELUS, while incoming messages with Bell are sometimes subject to a $0.25 fee.